UMCUGenetics/RNASeq-NF/README.md

 * Mapping and read-group annotation (*STAR*)
 * Alignment-QC (*RSeQC, Preseq*)
 * PCR duplicate detection (*Sambamba MarkDup*)
-* Gene-expression quantification ( *featureCounts*)
+* Gene-expression/biotype quantification ( *featureCounts*)
+* Gene-expression normalization ( *edgeR*)
 * Transcript quantification (*Salmon*)
 * Variant calling (*GATK4*)
 * QC report (*MultiQC*)

 This implementation is a work in progress and aims to reach feature parity with the [UMCU RNASeq pipeline](https://github.com/UMCUGenetics/RNASeq) while also introducing new features and methods according to developments in the field.

 Several components have been adapted from the [nf-core rnaseq](https://github.com/nf-core/rnaseq) community pipeline and rewritten in [DSL2](https://www.nextflow.io/docs/edge/dsl2.html) syntax to enable a more modular setup.

-Please refer to the [manual](https://nf-co.re/rnaseq/docs/output) for a description on how to interpret the different output files.
+Please refer to the nf-core rnaseq [manual](https://nf-co.re/rnaseq/docs/output) for a description on how to interpret the different output files.

 ## Getting started